apache/whimsy/DEVELOPMENT.md

    Directories containing Rack applications can be identified by the presence of a file with the name of `config.ru`.

+3. [tools](tools) contains miscellaneous and testing tools.

+4. [config](config) contains some sample configuration data for installing various services needed.

-Setup
+Setup Whimsy Locally
 =====

 This section is for those desiring to run a whimsy tool on their own machine.
-Skip this section if you are running a Docker container or a Vagrant VM.
+[See below for deploying](#advanced-configuration) in a Docker container or a Vagrant VM.

-1. The ruby version needs be ruby 1.9.3 or higher.
+1. Setup ruby 1.9.3 or higher.
 Verify with `ruby -v`.
    If you use a system provided version of Ruby, you may need to prefix certain commands (like gem install) with `sudo`.
 Alternatives to using the system provided version include using a Ruby version manager like